 Can you take an inhaler through airport security

-However, they do need to be removed from your carry on bag or pocket and placed in a separate security tray for screening.
-You must also bring the fact that you have the inhaler, and any other medication, to the attention of a security agent at the security checkpoint.
+However, they do need to be removed from your carry on bag or pocket and be placed in a separate security tray for screening.
+You must also bring the fact that you have the inhaler, and any other medication, to the attention of a security agent at the checkpoint.

 @AskTSA inhaler questions